SAP-archive/teched2020-CX260/exercises/exercise-3/README.md

 }
 ```

+If you like to verify your code, you can compare it to the [`comparison-selection.service.ts` provide in the src folder](./src/product-comparison/services/comparison-selection.service.ts).

 ## Summary

 You've now implemented the persisted state for the selection service.
 We're now ready to implement the actual comparison table.